NyboTV/TP_ETS2_Plugin/README.md

 Don't understand a single word?
 Just download the sample page and have a look at it

-Download it here: [Download](https://github.com/NyboTV/TP_ETS2_Plugin/raw/master/Build/Releases/Dashboards/Example.tpz) Just click on "Manage Page..." in the Touch Portal and then on "Import Page".
+Download it here: [Download](https://github.com/NyboTV/TP_ETS2_Plugin/raw/master/Build/Releases/Dashboards/Example.tpz) (Link not working?
+You can get it on my Discord in the "Resource" Channel! https://discord.gg/PvXJsxpGFetou) Just click on the Gear in the Middle, in the Touch Portal and then on "Import Page".

+## Plugin Events

+Nothing here yet :3 The Events are not fully ready to use.
+But you can try it!
+Just go on a button and Search in the List my Plugin.
+(No events are displayed?
+You had a version that I removed because it's not quite ready yet.
+Sorry!)

 ## Plugin States